GPNaslund/1dv610-l2/README.md

 ## FEATURES
 ### Question bank
 Add all your questions to the question bank!
-The question bank is queried through its interface for displaying the question and answer choices, and to compare submitted input to the correct answer!
+The question bank is is used to store all the questions you add, and is used inside the engine through the question manager to get questions, and comparing user input against the correct answer of the question.

+### Scoreboard
+The scoreboard holds the player name and keeps track of the user score, and can at any time be queried through its interface.

 ### Randomization
 You decide if the questions should be displayed in a random order or sequential order.

-### Input
-The engine compares the user input towards the correct answer of the question.

-### Score
-The keeps track of the users score, and can at any time be queried through its interface.
+## Example